fenago/spark-scala-examples/lab-guides/Lab_14.md

 Spark *Cache* and *persist* are optimization techniques for iterative and interactive Spark applications to improve the performance of the jobs or applications.
-In this article, you will learn What is Spark Caching and Persistence, the difference between `Cache()` and `Persist()` methods and how to use these two with RDD, DataFrame, and Dataset with Scala examples.
+In this lab, you will learn What is Spark Caching and Persistence, the difference between `Cache()` and `Persist()` methods and how to use these two with RDD, DataFrame, and Dataset with Scala examples.